DeLane Doyle is a percussionist, composer and dance accompanist based in Philadelphia, Pennsylvania, where he teaches at Germantown Academy.

 As a performer, DeLane has given concerts in Carnegie Hall, Nova Scotia, Ontario, Beijing, and Shenyang.
 He has been enough to fortunate to perform with Filament Duo, Cross//Hatch Percussion, Clocks in Motion, Sound Out Loud, Fifth House Ensemble, and the Atlantic Music Festival Contemporary Ensemble.
+In June of 2019, Filament Duo received a first place prize in the open duo category of the Southern California Marimba Competition and third place at the Great Plains Marimba Competition.

 As a soloist, DeLane has performed in numerous Percussive Arts Society Day of Percussion events, won runner up in the 2015 Wyoming Symphony Young Artists Competition, and was a Finalist in the 2014 UW-Madison Concerto Competition.